Challenges But Not Limitations, Tutoring Can Help

 Also, found right in Strozier and Dirac Libraries, from Sundays through Wednesdays, tutoring is free and available in the Learning District.
 There all sorts of subjects are covered, as well as information tutoring in conducting research, using technology, etc. Last, but not least, students should all take advantage of the Reading Writing Center.
 At some point in every student’s career, he/she will have to write a paper or do a presentation.
 The center provides support through tutoring, workshops and faculty consultations.
 It is an excellent source for help with writing, developing ideas or a practice audience.
 Walk-ins are welcome, but appointments (made online) are encouraged.
 There are three locations on campus (Johnston, Strozier, and Williams).
 Students must register before accessing.

-FSU does have a list of private math tutors but they do not interview nor vouch for the qualifications of these private tutors.
+FSU does have a list of private but they do not interview nor vouch for the qualifications of these private tutors.
 These are local individuals who wish to advertise through FSU’s

 department that they engage in private tutoring.
-You may find that list here.
+These include the following subjects:

 Textbook rental and purchase company Chegg offers Chegg Study for $14.95.
 Students have found success working with their specialists.
 They offer study help in business (finance, economics, accounting, operations management), Engineering (computer science, electrical, mechanical and civil engineering), Math (algebra, calculus, stats and probability, and other math) and science (physics, chemistry, biology).
 For more personal help, they also have Chegg Tutor which gives more one-on-one help.
 The price is $15/week for 30 minutes (50 cents/additional minute) and they offer a free trial.